ensnare-org/ensnare-v1/NOTES.md

 Another path:

 - EntityStore stores ControlTrips directly.
 This simply moves storage rather than adding or removing, no net change.
 - Orchestrator treats ControlTrips like any other IsController (except for drawing, because they draw into the timeline).
 A tiny efficiency loss in a Vec of ControlTrips becoming a set of hash lookups, but that's insignificant.
 - SignalChainWidget needs to be taught not to ask DisplaysInTimeline entities to draw.
 It currently checks to see what's in track.timeline_entities, but ControlTrips are not full timeline entities (ugh, this is getting brittle).
 - ControlAtlas's drawing code becomes a ControlRouter widget.
 This solves the problem of ControlAtlas needing access to ControlRouter during drawing.
 (The widget would need access to EntityStore, though.)
 - After writing this out, I don't think this improves anything.

 Yet another approach:

 - Keep ControlAtlas, but Track is in charge of drawing it.
 So it creates the widget, and because it has access to ControlRouter, it can gracefully share access.
 This undoes some of the work I did to genericize DisplaysWithTimeline entities, but I haven't really seen any benefits from that, so maybe it wasn't actually valuable.

 I could also unify ControlAtlas and ControlRouter.

+# Drag and drop

+I can see that DnD is going to be a problem.
+My current code is based on the egui DnD sample code.
+I have to manually instrument every drag source and drop target, and because not everyone knows enough about themselves (e.g., entity uids and absolute parameter indexes for control links), there is a lot of passing of nearly identical messages up and down the rendering call stack.

+The ideal DnD solution:

+  1. For every source, let me declare a tag that uniquely identifies it.
+  2. For every target, same -- generate a tag.
+  3. A central area gets a notification when a source is dropped on a target, and it kicks off whatever needs to happen.

+Usage examples:

+- Automation: an Entity generates a signal that should be linked to another Entity's indexed parameter. source_uid, target_uid, index.
+- Instruments: add a new Entity of this type to this Track at this position.
+    EntityKey, TrackUid, index.
+- Instruments: move this entity to this new Track position.
+EntityUid, TrackUid, index.

+Problems:

+- I need to come up with a way for something like a DCA widget to create its drop-target description without breaking encapsulation, and without the caller needing to know everything about the DCA widget (and its potential children).
+I think this means that the widget gets passed a Uid and a parameter index base, and it assembles its drop-target description from that.

+Observations:

+- I wish that egui did this for us.